 A hidden population living in poverty in refugee camps

-Irbid is located 70 kilometres from the capital, Amman, and has a population of more than 1 million people.
+Irbid is located 70 kilometres from the capital, Amman, and is home to over 1 million people.
 Irbid is considered the cultural capital of Jordan and is home to four major universities and a large number of private colleges and schools.
 The city’s primary industry is the service sector, mostly related to the university population.
 There are 26 publishing companies and Irbid has the highest number of internet cafes per capita in the world.

-In 2007, there were 70,000 registered students attending Irbid’s 10 universities, including Jordanians and international students from 47 different countries.
-In spite of this boost to the local economy, many of the city’s inhabitants live in poverty, compounded by overcrowding, high unemployment and lack of access to basic health care.
+In spite of this, many of the city’s inhabitants live in poverty, compounded by overcrowding, high unemployment and lack of access to basic health care.

-Approximately 25,000 Palestinian refugees are camped in Irbid and in recent years, Jordan has accepted many political refugees from Syria.
-Without citizenship, these people are unable to access basic social services and it is difficult to find employment.
-Children are particularly vulnerable, having been removed from their homes and many having been traumatised by violence.
+Before the outbreak of the Syrian civil war, approximately 25,000 Palestinian refugees lived in Irbid's refugee camps.
+In recent years, Jordan has accepted many refugees from Syria.
+Without citizenship, they are unable to access basic social services and it is difficult to find employment.
+Children are most at risk since they have been forced to leave home and have often experienced traumatising levels of violence.

 The situation of women is improving, but more could be done

 Jordan has a stable economy and is developing at a rapid pace, but in spite of this, unemployment levels are high, particularly among young people.
 This is due to factors including a lack of career guidance, and a lack of jobs that match young Jordanians’ university qualifications.
 Cultural expectations are also an obstacle for women looking to gain employment.
 With reduced opportunities for employment, fewer than 12% of Jordanian women participate in the economic sector.

 Universal primary education for boys and girls is close to 100% and secondary school enrolment is higher for girls than boys.
 Although well educated, Jordanian women are disadvantaged by a number of laws.